Nikaoto/Slami/README.md

 const devMode = false
 const localMode = false
 ```

 2. Generate a static build of the client code:
 ```
 cd client
 yarn build
 ```
+If if fails to compile, remove `client/build` and `yarn build` again

 3. Push to production server.